GoogleChrome/web.dev/src/site/content/en/push-notifications/push-notifications-overview/index.md

 #### Sign your web push protocol requests {: #sign }

-The push service also needs to verify that any given entity that is requesting to send push messages to a client is the same one that subscribed the client to push notifications in the first place.
+The push service provides a way to prevent anyone else from sending messages to your users.
+Technically you don't have to do this but the easiest implementation on Chrome requires it.
+It's optional on Firefox.
+Other browsers may require it in the future.

+This workflow involves a private key and public key that are unique to your application.
 The authentication process roughly works like this:

-* Your server needs to generate public and private keys, usually known as the **application server keys**.
+* You generate the private and public key as a one-off task.
+The combination of the private and public key is known as the **application server keys**.
 You might also see them called the **VAPID keys**.
 [VAPID](https://tools.ietf.org/html/draft-thomson-webpush-vapid-02) is the spec that defines this authentication process.
-Generating the application server keys is actually the first thing you need to do when implementing push notifications.
-It's a one-off task.
-* When you subscribe the client to push notifications from your JavaScript code, you need to provide your public key.
-The push service stores this public key and uses it to authenticate web push protocol requests.
+* When you subscribe a client to push notifications from your JavaScript code, you provide your public key.
+When the push service generates an `endpoint` for the device, it associates the provided public key with the `endpoint`.
 * When you send a web push protocol request, you sign some JSON information with your private key.
 * When the push service receives your web push protocol request, it uses the stored public key to authenticate the signed information.
+If the signature is valid then the push service knows that the request came from a server with the matching private key.

 #### Customize the delivery of the push message {: #customize }